 Part One laid out the major themes and definitions of the series.
 Everyone has a small degree of skepticism in him or her.
 However, postmodernists take things to extremes.
 So I attached the prefix “hyper” to “skepticism.”
 The postmodernists are also transmogrifiers.
 This odd and big word means “a great change or alteration, often with humorous or grotesque effect.”
 They have transmogrified the fine art and literature of modernism.
 Who are the postmodernists?
 Two scholars define them as “more radical than radical” and “hyper-radical.”
 That may not apply to every one of them, but it describes many.
 Specialists in Bible interpretation have transmogrified key passages and characters, using hyper-skepticism against clarity, except when they accept outlandish theories and starting points.

 Part Two explained the origins of postmodernism.
 Many trace it back only through philosophy.
 Others may focus on the fine arts and literature.
-Our article blended philosophy and historical events with a quick nod to the fine arts and literature.
+My article blended philosophy and historical events with a quick nod to the fine arts and literature.
 Modernism and postmodernism respond positively to hyper-skeptics like René Descartes, David Hume, Immanuel Kant, and Friedrich Nietzsche.
 In a bulleted list, Karl Marx, Sigmund Freud, Charles Darwin, and the so-called “higher critics” of the Bible were mentioned as contributors to new and unsettling ways of viewing or not viewing the world.
-Science teaches us that the quantum level behaves in mysterious and unpredictable ways.
+After all, science teaches us that the quantum level behaves in mysterious and unpredictable ways.
 Some scientists deny truth in science, being anti-realists.

 Historical events like the Industrial Revolution, WWI, WWII, and the holocaust upset the status quo, to say the least.
 Communism and fascism threatened freedom.
 Mass communication and technology brought us reports of atrocities into our home.
 The last three hundred years have the two qualities of uncertainty and instability.
 Other terms could be anxiety, shaking, shock, and disequilibrium.
 The twentieth century must go down in world history as the deadliest, perhaps even on a per capita basis.
-To be honest, I really don’t like that century, except for computers, cars, and cures.
+To be honest, I really don’t like that century, except for communications, computers, cars, and cures.
 I was looking forward to the new one beginning.
 Then 9/11/2001.
 Thud.
 Is there another (religious) ideology that threatens to engulf the world in oppression, eliminating freedom of conscience, politics, and religion?
 Will the free world today stand up to it, as our forefathers and foremothers did to twentieth-century ideologies that threatened them?
 The jury today is still out, deliberating – fighting with each other is more accurate, just to score political points and win elections.

 That is only a partial list.
 So the question is not, how could postmodernism emerge?
 Instead, it becomes, how could it not emerge?
 For the Bible, the most relevant factor is the higher critics.
 They tore the Bible apart.
 More traditional scholars replied with arguments that maintained the integrity and authority of the Bible.

 Part Three deepened the working definition of postmodernism that was advanced in Part One.
 Part Three used the image of a truth soup in which all truth claims get thrown into a stew that breaks down differences.
 What are the key ingredients of the soup?
 Postmodernism is hyper-skeptical of origins, essences, realism, foundations, metanarratives, totalities, and canons.
 (Click on the link for a brief description of each term.)
 Part Three also applied the findings by using Karen King’s What is Gnosticism?
 (Harvard, 2003).
-King is heavily indebted to postmodernism, and this leads her to deny, for instance, origins as a criterion for deciding on whether the New Testament or the Gnostic texts reflects the true teachings of Jesus and the apostolic community.
+King is heavily indebted to postmodernism, and this leads her to deny, for instance, origins as a criterion for deciding whether the New Testament or the Gnostic texts reflects the true teachings of Jesus and the apostolic community.
 How can any text be the repository of the truth?
 All truth claims get boiled down into indistinguishable bits.

 Part Three ended with key questions for the Church of all denominations.
 I got a few emails that asked about the postmodern or emergent church.
 I replied that Christianity has the genius of adapting to its cultures around the world.
 But how far should it absorb its culture so as not to be irrelevant?
 How far is too far, so the Church does not become unrecognizable?